mbzomowski/csep-517-group-15/README.md

 ## Checkpoint 3
 - Make sure dockerfile runs to spec - refer to feedback from Checkpoint 2
+    - code cleanup / refactor
 - Train on muliple datasets - different languages
     - prepare datasets - do we consolidate all the datasets?
+- figuring out how/where the checkpoint is stored and how's it used for prediction